CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 In this task, you will learn how to use the **Azure AI Vision SDK** to get image categories.

-The Vision service can suggest *categories* for images, and within each category it can identify well-known landmarks.
+The Vision service can suggest *categories* for images, and within each category, it can identify well-known landmarks.

 1. In the **AnalyzeImage** function, under the comment **Get image categories**, add the following code:

     **C#**

-    ```C
+    ```C#

     // Get image categories
     List<LandmarksModel> landmarks = new List<LandmarksModel> {};